rangle/ngCourse2/handout/routing/route_guards.md

-# Route Guards #
+# Controlling Access to or from a Route #

-Route guards provide a way to control whether the user can navigate to or navigate away from a given route.
+To control whether the user can navigate to or away from a given route, use route guards.

 For example, we may want some routes to only be accessible once the user has logged in or accepted Terms & Conditions.
 We can use route guards to check these conditions and control access to routes.